Buffalo mass shooting suspect indicted on federal hate, firearms charges | Law-Order

 Buffalo mass shooting suspect indicted on federal hate, firearms charges

-A federal grand jury on Thursday charged a white man accused in the fatal shooting of 10 Black people at a grocery store in Buffalo, New York, with 27 counts of hate crimes and firearms violations, the U.S. Justice Department announced.
+The man accused of shooting dead 10 Black people at a grocery store in Buffalo, New York, on May 14 has been indicted on 27 federal hate crimes and firearms offenses, the U.S. Justice Department announced on Thursday.

-A federal grand jury on Thursday charged a white man accused in the fatal shooting of 10 Black people at a grocery store in Buffalo, New York, with 27 counts of hate crimes and firearms violations, the U.S. Justice Department announced.
-Authorities said he targeted the store because it was a hub in the predominantly Black tight-knit neighborhood.
+The man accused of shooting dead 10 Black people at a grocery store in Buffalo, New York, on May 14 has been indicted on 27 federal hate crimes and firearms offenses, the U.S. Justice Department announced on Thursday.
+The indictment returned by a federal grand jury tacks on an additional hate crime count against Payton Gendron, 19, in a criminal complaint filed last month.
+He is now charged with 14 hate crimes violations and 13 firearms offenses.

+Authorities say the suspect, who broadcast the attack in real time to the livestreaming service Twitch, is a white supremacist who targeted the store because it was the hub of a tight-knit, predominantly African-American neighborhood in Buffalo.
+The indictment spares federal prosecutors the additional legal step of asking a judge to determine whether there is sufficient evidence against the defendant to bring the case to trial.

+If convicted, the Conklin, New York, man could face life in prison or the death penalty.
+Prosecutors must notify the court prior to trial whether they will seek a death sentence.
+Gendron, who was 18 at the time of the mass shooting, is currently in state custody facing 10 counts of first-degree murder and 10 counts of second-degree murder in state court.

 The indictment came less than an hour before community members planned to gather at the Tops Friendly Markets store - the site of the shooting - for a moment of silence and prayer to commemorate the two-month anniversary of the May 14 attack.
-The store, which has since been fully renovated, is set to reopen on Friday.
+The store, which has since been fully renovated with increased security systems and a victim memorial, is set to reopen on Friday.

 Ten days after the massacre, a mass shooting at a school in Uvalde, Texas, left 19 children and two teachers dead.
 Seven weeks after the Buffalo massacre, seven people where shot dead at a Fourth of July parade in Highland Park, Illinois.
 The attacks have reignited a longstanding national debate over U.S. gun laws.